Positive intermediate Ricci curvature on cohomogeneity one manifolds in low dimensions: Introduction

-In \cite{VerdianiZiller14}, Verdiani and Ziller applied an argument involving transverse families of Jacobi fields to rule out existence of an invariant metric with $\pr{2}$ on a family of $7$-dimensional cohomogeneity one manifolds; see Example \ref{ex:PD7}.
+In \cite{VerdianiZiller14}, Verdiani and Ziller applied an argument involving transverse families of Jacobi fields to rule out existence of invariant metrics with $\pr{2}$ on a family of $7$-dimensional cohomogeneity one manifolds (see Example \ref{ex:PD7}).
 We follow similar techniques to prove the last statement in Theorem \ref*{main-thm:S3CP2}.
-Taking this method further using the classification of low-dimensional cohomogeneity one manifolds in \cite{Hoelscher10}, we also prove the following:
+Taking this method further, using Hoelscher's classification of low-dimensional cohomogeneity one manifolds in \cite{Hoelscher10}, we establish our second result:

-\begin{theorem} The following cohomogeneity one manifolds do not admit invariant metrics with $\pr{2}$: \begin{itemize} \item The Brieskorn varieties $M_d^5$ with the group diagram
+\begin{maintheorem} The following cohomogeneity one manifolds do not admit invariant metrics with $\pr{2}$: \begin{enumerate} \item The Brieskorn varieties $M_d^5$ with the group diagram